-You can also a startup MiddleClick to load automatically.
-To do so, go to System Preferences and User & Groups and then select your profile.
+You can also startup MiddleClick to load automatically.
+To do so, go to System Preferences and User & Groups and select your profile.
 Now, switch to the Login Items tab and add MiddleClick as a Startup item from the Application folder.

 2. Using BetterTouchTool